 Mia’s work has been featured on television, radio, and in newspapers and magazines.
 She is a hunting guide and instructor in archery, firearms, and other outdoor-related skills.
 She’s an engaging speaker, commentator, and instructor.
 Her passion for influencing others projected Mia to becoming the first American woman, and of Latin descent, to be featured on the cover of Field & Stream magazine (the August 2016 issue).
 Mia, along with 10 other ladies profiled inside, are “feet-on-the-ground,” everyday women who are making a difference in the outdoor and hunting industries.

 As a volunteer, Mia is currently the treasurer of the Professional Outdoor Media Association, and the secretary for the Four Corners Chapter of Safari Club International.
 She’s a member and volunteer for many other associations, including the Colorado Bowhunters Association, the Pope & Young Club, Rocky Mountain Elk Foundation, National Wild Turkey Federation, Ducks Unlimited, Delta Waterfowl, Women’s Outdoor Media Association, National Shooting Sports Foundation, and more.

 Mia is a hunting guide.
 She’s a Safari Club International Official Scorer.
 She’s a life member of the National Rifle Association (NRA) and a certified firearms instructor who also volunteers with the NRA’s Eddie Eagle GunSafe program.
 She served two terms on, and now sits in on, the Colorado Parks & Wildlife Department’s Sportsmen’s Roundtable Committee.
 Inspired by her passion for wild animals, habitat, and conservation, Mia is also a volunteer hunter education instructor in the state of Colorado.

 With her inspiration and passion to share, Mia has created her business, MAC Outdoors, where you’ll find her articles, videos, podcasts, apparel, accessories, homemade creations, recipes, and more.
 If you would like to learn more, visit MiaAnstine.com.

 View posts, articles, video, and interviews including Mia.
 CLICK HERE

-- I am a member of Safari Club International and an active board member for my local SCI chapter.
+- Safari Club International and an active board member for my local SCI chapter.

-- I am currently a board member of the Professional Outdoor Media Association.
+- Board member of the Professional Outdoor Media Association.

 - National Wild Turkey Federation.